jose-d/build-slurm-rocky8/README.md

 * https://github.com/c3se/containers/tree/master/rpm-builds (the whole concept)
 * advices of community at Easybuild Slack #scheduler channel
-* know-how from https://easybuild.io/tech-talks/ were used to clarify what is what.
+* presentations https://easybuild.io/tech-talks/ were used to clarify what is what in mpi-pmi(x)-slurm construct

 #### (0) download source tarballs